pic by Jørn Løvland

 Frisia, stretching during the Viking Age between the mouth of the River Scheldt in south-west of the Netherlands and the mouth of the River Weser in the north-west of Germany, bordering with the land of the Danes and of the Saxons.
 Roughly 500 kilometers of almost impenetrable coast.
 Geographically this sandy, muddy and peaty coast was centrally located between the Dena lagunema 'Danelaw' on the British isles to the west and Denmark plus southern Norway and Sweden to the east and north-east.

 The influence of the Vikings, whether under final authority of the Frankish kingdoms or not, was even very direct.
 In the ninth century AD Viking warlords like the renowned Rorik of Dorestad and Godfrid the Sea-King governed big parts of Frisia.
 These areas were: the central river-lands with the most lucrative trade emporium of Europe namely Dorestat, the coastal zone along the North Sea named Kinhem or Kinnlimasiða in Old-Norwegian (present-day Kennemerland in province Noord Holland) and the estuary of the River Scheldt including the Walachria Island (present-day Walcheren in province Zeeland).
 All located in what's part of the Netherlands today.
 But the Viking earl warlord Harald Klak also ruled on behalf of the Franks over the part of Frisia what's today the region Ostfriesland (East Frisia) in the north-west of Germany and controlled from there the River Weser.
+The Battle of Norditi, near present Norden in Ostfriesland, in AD 884 was also a consequence of (semi) permanent presence of Norsemen.
+The battle was won by the Frisians and it took the lives of 10377 Vikings.
+Read our blog post A Theelacht.
+What a great idea!
 Long-term presence of the Norsemen is also presumed at the (former) islands Texla (present-day island Texel) and Wiron (present-day Wieringen) in the north-west of the Netherlands.
 More about Wieringen later.

 The Frisian and Danish sea tribes were also culturally related.
 Frisia had been converted to Christianity recently but before that shared the same heathen believe as their northern cousins for centuries.
 Yes, they might even have identified themselves with the Norsemen.
 And despite the fact the Franks incorporated parts of Frisia into their kingdoms in the course of the eighth century AD and despite the many Anglo-Saxon monks from the Irish monastery Rath Melsigi who tried to evangelize Frisia, the Frisians living at the outer rims of their motherland might not have been fully pacified and certainly not baptized yet during the Early Middle Ages, and they kept interacting with their pagan neighbors as ever before.